-The Centre for EU-Russia Studies collaborates with a wide range of partners, including universities, think tanks, governmental organizations and NGOs in teaching, training, research and societal outreach.
+The Centre for Eurasian and Russian Studies collaborates with a wide range of partners, including universities, think tanks, governmental organizations and NGOs in teaching, training, research and societal outreach.
 Scholars affiliated with CEURUS are members of leading scholarly networks and professional associations in the field of Russian and East European Studies.

 Networks & Consortia